karlamejia/Projects/README.md

-# Forecast dengue incidence in Mexico using Google Trends
+# Forecasting dengue incidence in Mexico using Google Trends